hasc0/dotfiles/README.md

 ## Installation
 > [!NOTE]
 > Ensure this repo is cloned to the home/user directory, as some Makefile scripts may depend on paths relative to ~/dotfiles
+> Additionally, the Makefile scripts are not guaranteed to work on every Linux distribution.

 > [!WARNING]
 > Running the following scripts will overwrite existing local configurations.